 Your Confession Was Forced

 Coerced or involuntary confessions also must be thrown out of the courts.
 Unfortunately, it can sometimes be hard to prove when a defendant was coerced into making a confession.
 Obviously if the police have beaten someone on camera until he confesses, the confession will be considered forced, but real cases are rarely so cut and dry under both state and federal laws.

 In reality, law enforcement agents often leave a suspect in an interrogation room for lengthy stretches of time -sometimes over 24 hours, and often without providing the suspect any food and sometimes while actively preventing him or her from sleeping.
 It’s a lot harder to prove that a confession made while under sleep deprivation and while going hungry is technically forced, but it has been done many times.

 Lying to Suspects is Entirely Legal

-It is legal for police to lie about the evidence to get a confession.
+It is legal for police to lie about the evidence to get a confession and they do it frequently.
 For example, police can falsely claim they found your DNA or fingerprints at the crime scene to get a confession.
-These are yet more reasons you should always ask for your San Diego criminal defense lawyer as soon as you have been arrested -he or she can ensure that you are provided food, not left alone in an interrogation room for hours and not subjected to false evidence until you make a coerced confession.
+These are yet more reasons you should always ask for your lawyer as soon as you have been arrested -he or she can ensure that you are provided food, not left alone in an interrogation room for hours and not subjected to false evidence until you make a coerced confession.

-Finally, if a confession wasn’t made to a police officer, remember that certain relationships are considered private and protected -so while a confession to your hair stylist could later be used against you, one to your priest could not be.
-Aside from religious confessions, comments made to a doctor (as long as it relates to your medical conditions), lawyer or spouse are also protected.
+Finally, if a confession wasn’t made to a police officer, but someone else, remember that certain relationships are considered private and protected -so while a confession to your hair stylist could later be used against you, one to your priest could not be.
+Aside from religious confessions, comments made to a doctor (as long as it relates to your medical conditions), therapist, lawyer or spouse are also protected.
 If the police have somehow acquired information from one of these sources that should be protected, your attorney may be able to have it withheld during a trial.